OctopusDeploy/blog/blog/2020-04/bitbucket-pipes-and-octopus-deploy/index.md

 ## Conclusion

 Once I'd got to grips with writing bash, creating my first Bitbucket pipe was pretty straight forward.
 I can definitely see the advantages of creating a pipe in Bitbucket.
 That being said, it's important to point out that your pipe shouldnt try to do too much.
 It's tempting to try to cram as much as you can into a pipe.
 By doing this you end up fighting against the single biggest advantage that pipes offer; re-use.
+Integrating a Bitbucket pipeline with Octopus is a breeze with the Octopus CLI, and for anything more complex, you always have the API at your disposal too.

 ## Learn more
  - Take a peek at the *experimental* pipe - [pack](https://bitbucket.org/octopusdeploy/pack/src/master/README.md)